Find Affordable College Courses

 Killeen, TX

-Central Texas College came in at #8 in this year’s edition of the Most Popular Legal Professions Undergraduate Certificate Schools in Texas ranking.
-Located in the medium-sized suburb of Killeen, Central Texas College is a public school with a medium-sized student population.
+With a ranking of #8, Central Texas College did quite well on this year’s most popular schools for legal professions students working on their undergraduate certificate.
+Located in the medium-sized suburb of Killeen, Central Texas College is a public college with a moderately-sized student population.

 #9